SAP/ui5-webcomponents/docs/2-advanced/07-accessibility.md

 ## Limitations

-UI5 Web Components are not optimised for the High Contrast mode of Windows.
-If you are using browsers other than Chrome and Edge and if you have enabled both the Windows High Contrast mode and the SAP High Contrast Theme, this may cause conflicts and deficiencies in the theme can occur.
-In this case, please switch off the Windows High Contrast mode.
+Have in mind that UI5 Web Components is optimized for the High Contrast mode of Windows when using Chrome and Edge.
+If you have enabled both the Windows High Contrast setting and the SAPUI5 High Contrast theme and you are using browser different than Chrome and Edge, this may cause conflicts, and deficiencies in the theme can occur.
+In such cases, please switch off the Windows High Contrast setting or use another browser.

 Next: [CSP](../csp)